“We train them. Then they leave. Train new people. They leave.”

 This is part 5 of a six-part series to dispel some common misconceptions that trip up managers – causing you to lead in the wrong direction, producing unintended consequences.

-And hey, if this helped you, then maybe it will help a colleague, friend or family member.
-Share this and tell them to subscribe!
+And hey, if this helped you, then maybe it will help a colleague, a member of your team, a friend or family member.
+Share this with them.